 - Tap the "i" next to the Wi-Fi you'd like to manage the connection for.

-- Tap the "Private Address" toggle to disable it in the off position.
+- Tap the "Private Wi-Fi Address" toggle to disable it in the off position.

 Have a Windows 10 device in your home that is appearing as an "Unknown Device" in your Circle device list?
 This might be caused by the "Random hardware addresses" setting on the device.
 The setting changes the MAC address on the device each time it connects to the network.
 Circle uses that MAC address to identify devices.
-Follow this guide to disable the feature causing that issue.
+Follow the steps below to disable the feature causing that issue.
+Afterward, remove the old unknown devices using step #2 above.

 "Unknown devices" may appear in your Circle device list if MAC spoofing software is installed on the device and enabled to create new MAC addresses for the device.
 You can remove this software to resolve the issue.
 We recommend locking down the account that installed this to keep it from installing new apps/software to evade Circle.